WaarlandIT/kucoin-bot/readme.md

 [Install]
 WantedBy=multi-user.target
 ```
  Then run :
  sudo systemctl daemon-reload
  sudo systemctl enable kucoin-bot.service

  And after you updated your kucoin-bot.yml file run:
  sudo systemctl start kucoin-bot.service

- If you would runb:
+ If you would run:
  sudo systemctl status kucoin-bot.service

  You should see no errors.
  You could also check /var/log/kucoin.log

 ## Disclamer
  This bot is just a hobby project!
  Using this is at your own risk as it is mine when I use this.
  If you notice any issues please let me know.